RedisLabs/redislabs-docs/content/platforms/kubernetes/concepts/db-controller.md

 Connection information for the database is stored in a Kubernetes [secret](https://kubernetes.io/docs/concepts/configuration/secret/) maintained by the database controller.
 This secret contains:

 - The database port ('port')
-- The database service name ('service_name')
+- The database service name ('service_names')
 - The database password for authenticating ('password')

 The name of that secret is stored in the database custom resource.

 {{<note>}}
 The steps below are only for connecting to your database from within your K8s cluster.
-To access your database from outside the K8s cluster, you need to configure [ingress]({{<relref "content/platforms/kubernetes/tasks/set-up-ingress-controller.md">}}) or use Openshift routes.
+To access your database from outside the K8s cluster, you need to configure [ingress]({{<relref "content/platforms/kubernetes/tasks/set-up-ingress-controller.md">}}) or use OpenShift routes.
 {{</note>}}

 1. Retrieve the secret name.